juanpablo618/da-academy/README.md

 ### Objective

 This course teaches the basics of Data Architecture with the complementary stack needed for a real project.
+More information can be found within the [academy site](https://sites.google.com/globant.com/da-academy/home).

 → [index](#index)